 You will be having your summer placements 3 to 4 months into your MBA.
 So this means that your resume will not have changed at all.
 So the profile you have before getting into the b-school is what you will have while applying for summer training.

-It is at this stage that the brand value of the college where you pursued (or are pursuing) your bachelor’s degree and the brand value of the firm that you are worked for, are more important.
+It is at this stage that the brand value of the college where you pursued (or are pursuing) your bachelor’s degree and the brand value of the firm that you worked for, are more important.

 Firms will have loads of resumes from all b-schools and they tend to make their jobs easier by giving out shortlists to those with big brand names on their resumes.
 So this is where the real value of the IIT-tag kicks in!
-Also, all firms do not do this, only the real big consulting firms tend to do this.
+Also, all firms do not do this, only the big consulting firms tend to do this.

 How to build your profile